advancedAgritek-BB/coinTrader2.0/README.md

 By default the ML model only runs when at least **200** candles are available (tunable via `ml_min_bars`).
 You can replace that module with your own encoded model if desired.
+When enough history is present the ML probabilities are blended with the rule-based result using `ml_blend_weight` from `regime_config.yaml`.

 ## Fast-Path Checks